librenms/librenms/doc/Support/Device-Troubleshooting.md

 Capture.
 ![Capture-Debug-Icon](/img/capture-debug-icon.png)

+### Discovery
+`./discovery.php` will run and output debug infomation

+### Poller
+`./poller.php` will run and output debug information

+### SNMP
+ SNMP will run SNMP Bulk Walk on the device and output the information.

 ### Alerts
-Debug Capture is handy when you are creating alerts and need to see if your alert rule matches.
+Alerts Capture is handy when you are creating alerts and need to see if your alert rule matches.

 ![device-troubleshooting](/img/device-troubleshooting.png)